KBNLresearch/omSipCreator/doc/sip-spec.md

 **TODO:**

 - `@TYPE` of top-level *div* element is now set to *physical*, not sure if this shouldn't be *logical* (see [issue](https://github.com/KBNLresearch/omSipCreator/issues/53))
-- Currently the assignment of the carrier-level values for `@ORDER` is repeated for all carriers with the same `@TYPE`.
-This results in some complexity that is probably unnecessary.
-A simpler approach would be to continue the numbering throughout *all* carriers.
-In that case the *cd-rom*, *cd-audio* etc. directory level in the SIP can also be eliminated.
-See also this [omSipCreator issue](https://github.com/KBNLresearch/omSipCreator/issues/54) and this [Iromlab issue](https://github.com/KBNLresearch/iromlab/issues/66).